zitadel/zitadel/docs/docs/legal/terms-support-service.md

 ### Termination by you

-You may terminate the Framework Agreement at any time by ceasing your use of the services and deleting your customer account on our website.
+You may terminate the Framework Agreement by providing written notice (email is sufficient) of termination at least 30 days prior to the end of the term.

 ### Termination by us

 We may terminate the Framework Agreement at any time via email message with a notice period of 90 days.
 Any use of the services will cease at the end of this period and the Framework Agreement will be terminated.

-### Automatic termination

-If you have neither used services nor made payment for a period of 3 years, the Framework Agreement will be considered automatically terminated at the end of this period.

 ### No reimbursement